viezel/napp.alloy.adapter.restapi/README.md

 ### Response Codes

-The adapter has been desinged with the following structure.
+The adapter has been designed with the following structure.

 * **200:** The request was successful.
 * **201:** The resource was successfully created.